makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 -----

-Sunday was a calm leisurely day for Sélène and Aiden.
+Sunday was a calm leisurely day for the pair.

 Aiden cooked brunch --- Sélène was hopeless when it came to eggs --- while Sélène picked out songs she thought were interesting and tried to explain why to Aiden.
-Later, they walked to the park at the end of the block and made their way through the frisbee golf course.
-Neither played, but it was exercise, and comforting for Sélène to walk each hole from start to finish.
+Later, they walked to the park at the end of the block and made their way through the Frisbee golf course.
+Neither played, but it was low-key    exercise, and comforting for Sélène to walk each hole from start to finish.

 Later, Aiden ran to get groceries while Sélène wrote on some of her personal projects.